-In such circumstances, officers should consider the provisions relating to searches of persons within s.
-624: 'General provision about searches of persons' of the PPRA and s.
+In such circumstances, officers should consider the provisions relating to searches of persons within ss.
+624: 'General provision about searches of persons' and 624A: 'Gender safeguard for searches of persons' of the PPRA and s.
 16.10: 'Search of persons' of this Manual.
-This may require same sex officers to make requirements and consider additional arrangements to conduct the search in a manner that protects the dignity of the person.
+This may require officers to consider additional arrangements to conduct the search in a manner that protects the dignity of the person.